Google services that capture your personal data, and alternatives

 The alternatives

-As a user, it's quite simple: install an adblocker.
+As a user, it is quite simple: install an ad blocker.